How does the contraceptive pill work?

 - The combined pill contains synthetic versions of the hormones oestrogen and progesterone.
 These hormones are produced during the menstrual cycle.

-- The progesterone only pill, known as the mini pill or POP, which contains synthetic versions of progesterone.
+- The progestogen-only pill, known as the mini pill or POP, which contains synthetic versions of progesterone.

 It’s through the management of oestrogen and progesterone that pregnancy is prevented.